Finitely presented groups

 map_word(v::Vector{Union{Int, Pair{Int, Int}}}, genimgs::Vector; genimgs_inv::Vector = Vector(undef, length(genimgs)), init = nothing)

-Return the product $R_1 R_2 \cdots R_n$ that is described by g or v, respectively.
+If init is nothing, then return the product $R_1 R_2 \cdots R_n$ that is described by g or v, respectively.
+Otherwise return the product $xR_1 R_2 \cdots R_n$ where $x =$ init.

-If g is an element of a finitely presented group then the result is defined as map_word applied to a representing element of the underlying free group.
+If g is an element of (a subgroup of) a finitely presented group then the result is defined as map_word applied to a representing element of the underlying free group of full_group(parent(g)).
+In particular, genimgs are interpreted as the images of the generators of this free group, not of gens(parent(g)).

 If a vector genimgs_inv is given then its assigned entries are expected to be the inverses of the corresponding entries in genimgs, and the function will use (and set) these entries in order to avoid calling inv (more than once) for entries of genimgs.